steemit/devportal-tutorials-py/tutorials/18_vote_on_content/README.md

 ## Intro

+Voting is a way of promoting good content via an `upvote` or reporting misuse, spam or other unfit content by `downvoting`.
 The Steem python library has a built-in function to transmit transactions to the blockchain.
 We are using the `vote` method found within the `commit` class in the the library.
 Before we vote on content we first check whether the user has already voted.
 This is not strictly necessary as a voting operation overrides the previous vote value.
 We use the `get_active_votes` function to check for this.
 This function only requires two parameters, the `author` and the `permlink` for the comment/post that the query is for.
 This returns a list of the current voters for that comment.
 The `vote` function has 3 parameters:

 1.  _identifier_ - This is a combination of the author and permink of the post/comment that the vote will be on
 1.  _weight_ - This value determines whether the vote is an upvote (+100.0) or a downvote (-100.0) but this value cannot be 0